Hubbard's Scientific Publications

 Hubbard, T. L., & Courtney, J. R. (2009).
 Cross-modal influences on representational momentum and representational gravity.
 In M. A. Elliott, S. Antonijevic, S. Berthaud, P. Mulcahy, C. Martyn, B. Bargery, & H. Schmidt.
 (Eds.), Fechner Day 2009: Proceedings of the 25th Annual Meeting of the International Society for Psychophysics (pp. 173-178).
 Galway, Ireland: The International Society for Psychophysics.

 Hubbard, T. L., Kumar, A. M., & Carp, C. L. (2009).
 Effects of spatial cueing on representational momentum.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 35, 666-677.
-PDF

 Hubbard, T. L., & Lange, M. (2009).
 Prior probabilities and representational momentum.
 In M. A. Elliott, S. Antonijevic, S. Berthaud, P. Mulcahy, C. Martyn, B. Bargery, & H. Schmidt.
 (Eds.), Fechner Day 2009: Proceedings of the 25th Annual Meeting of the International Society for Psychophysics (pp. 509-514).
 Galway, Ireland: The International Society for Psychophysics.